noxtgm/discord-temp-voice/README.md

 Source code for the bot on my Discord server hosted on Autocode.
 It features the creation of temporary channels when joining a lobby voice channel.

 > [!CAUTION]
->  This project was originally made on a bothosting website called Autocode which has shut down since April 26th, 2024.
+>  This project was originally made on a bot hosting website called Autocode which has shut down since April 26th, 2024.

 ## 📄 License